suncraft/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

 TinyApp is a security-focused full stack web application built with an encrypted/hashed registration/cookie-storage that allows users to shorten long URLs to save space.

 ## Final Product